tokenika/eosfactory/teos_python/doscs/source/tutorial_getting_with_contracts.md

 ## Creating Accounts

-Now that we have setup the basic system contract, we can start to create our own accounts.
-We will create two accounts, user and tester, and we will need to associate a key with each account.
+Now that you have set the basic system contract, you can start to create our own accounts.
+You will create two accounts, user and tester, and you will need to associate a key with each account.
 In this example, the same key will be used for both accounts.

-To do this we first generate a key for the accounts and import it to the wallet.
+To do this you first generate a key for the accounts and import it to the wallet.
 ```
 key_accounts = teos.CreateKey("key_accounts")
 #              key name: key_accounts